Ernst Busch (field marshal): Invasion of Poland and France

 On the outbreak of World War II in September 1939, Busch was commander of the VIII Army Corps which participated in the invasion of Poland as part of the 14th Army.
-It captured the city of Krakow, reached the Vistula River and advanced as far as Lviv.
+It captured the city of Kraków, reached the Vistula River and advanced as far as Lviv.
 During the campaign in Poland, he was twice awarded the Clasp to the Iron Cross.

 The following year Busch led the 16th Army, which consisted of 13 infantry divisions, during the Battle of France and covered the left flank of General der Panzertruppe Heinz Guderian's XIX Panzer Corps.
 During the later stages of the fighting in France, he was awarded the Knight's Cross of the Iron Cross and this was followed by a promotion to Generaloberst on 19 July 1940.
 Once the campaign in France was completed, Busch's 16th Army remained in the country until early 1941, when it was transferred to Poland.